Hiya, folks, we are back and greetings and welcome.

 So Obama's out there promising them he's going to go for public financing.

-Well, the media went bonkers for a while, but they'll get over it.
+Well, the media went bonkers for a while, but they'll get over it, which is, they will, they'll duly note that this is a bad thing.

 He's such a good liar.

-He couldn't play a bad liar, couldn't pass a lie there.
+He couldn't pass a lie.

-They really fit to be tied now.
+They're really fit to be tied now.

 But the way Obama did this was classic.

-He said, Essentially, look, look at all my small donors.
+He said, essentially, look, look at all my small donors.

-I got so many small donors, I cannot just throw these people away.
+I cannot just throw these people away.

 I just can't throw them to the wolves.